diversario/node-ssdp/README.md

 - `allowWildcards` _Boolean_ Accept wildcards (`*`) in `serviceTypes` of `M-SEARCH` packets, e.g. `usn:Belkin:device:**`.
 Default: `false`

 ###Logging
-Aside from `logLevel` configuration option you can set the level via an environment variable `LOG_LEVEL`, which overrides configuration.

-At log levels `DEBUG` and `TRACE` module will print call source location.

-Use `bunyan` CLI tool to pretty-print JSON logs; running the module with pretty-print enabled is not recommended.
+You can enable logging via an environment variable `DEBUG`.
+Set `DEBUG=node-ssdp*` to enable all logs.
+To enable only client or server logs, use
+`DEBUG=node-ssdp:client` or `DEBUG=node-ssdp:server` respectively.

 # License